21 Telling a story and making a point

 Some might hear this story and conclude that the generals are not very smart or just not that into science.
 I think that’s exactly the wrong take-home message.
 The generals are simply very busy.
 They can’t spend 30 minutes trying to decypher a cryptic figure.
 When they give millions of dollars of taxpayer funds to scientists to do basic research, the least they can expect in return is a handful of clear demonstrations that something worthwhile and interesting was accomplished.
 This story should also not be misconstrued as being about military funding in particular.
 The generals are a metaphor for anybody you may want to reach with your visualization.
 It can be a scientific reviewer for your paper or grant proposal, it can be a newspaper editor, or it can be your supervisor or your supervisor’s boss at the company you’re working.
 If you want your story to come across, you need to make figures that are appropriate for all these generals.

-I think the most important feature of Figure 20.3 is that American and Delta have the shortest arrival delays.
-This insight is much better conveyed in a simple bar graph (Figure 20.4).
-Therefore, Figure 20.4 is the correct figure to show if the story is about arrival delays of airlines, even if making that graph doesn’t challenge your data visualization skills.
-And if you’re then wondering whether these airlines have small delays because they don’t fly that much out of New York City, you could present a second bar graph highlighting that both American and Delta are major carriers in the New York City area (Figure 20.5).
+I think the most important feature of Figure 21.3 is that American and Delta have the shortest arrival delays.
+This insight is much better conveyed in a simple bar graph (Figure 21.4).
+Therefore, Figure 21.4 is the correct figure to show if the story is about arrival delays of airlines, even if making that graph doesn’t challenge your data visualization skills.
+And if you’re then wondering whether these airlines have small delays because they don’t fly that much out of New York City, you could present a second bar graph highlighting that both American and Delta are major carriers in the New York City area (Figure 21.5).
+Both of these two bar graphs discard the distance variable shown in Figure 21.3.
+This is Ok.
+We don’t need to visualize data dimensions that are tangential to our story, even if we have them and even if we could make a figure that showed them.
+Simple and clear is better than complex and confusing.

 When you’re trying to show too much data at once you may end up not showing anything.